WVS Constitution & Bylaws

 ARTICLE II – PURPOSES

-The purpose of the Society shall be: (1) to promote study and discussion of the art and science of vascular surgery; (2) to promote exchange of information among the membership; (3) to hold annual meetings; (4) to do and engage in any and all lawful activities that may be incidental or related to the foregoing and to have and exercise all powers and authority now or hereafter conferred upon not-for-profit corporations under the laws of the State of California.
+The Purpose of the Society shall be: (1) to promote study and discussion of the art and science of vascular and endovascular surgery; (2) to promote the pooling of the experience and knowledge of the membership; (3) to identify and promote diversity, equity and inclusion in vascular and endovascular surgery; (4) to encourage and promote dissemination of knowledge concerning the field of vascular and endovascular surgery to trainees (medical students, residents, and fellows); (5) to hold annual meetings of the membership; (6) to and engage in any and all lawful activities that may be incidental or related to the foregoing and to have and exercise all powers and authority now or hereafter conferred upon not-for-profit corporations under the laws of the State of California.

 Notwithstanding the foregoing, (1) no part of the Corporation’s net earnings or assets shall inure to the benefit of any member, director, officer, or other person, except that the Corporation shall be authorized and empowered to pay reasonable compensation for services rendered and to make other payments and distributions in furtherance of the purposes set forth above, and (b) the Corporation shall not carry on any activity not permitted to be carried on by an organization exempt from federal income tax under section 501 (c) (6) of the Internal Revenue Code of 1954, as amended (the “Code”) or the corresponding provision of any further United States revenue statute.